Experience High-Quality, Culturally-Inclusive Learning

 • Texas

-Our online program combines counselor education with technology to provide a robust learning experience for students from the comfort of their own homes.
-Curriculum is delivered in nine-week terms with weekly synchronous or asynchronous course meetings, making our program accessible to counselors in training across the U.S. When synchronous, classes are held from 5.30 to 9.30 pm CST.
+Our online program combines counselor education with technology to provide a robust learning experience for students from the comfort of their homes.
+The curriculum is delivered in nine-week terms with weekly synchronous or asynchronous course meetings, making our program accessible to counselors in training across the United States.
+All synchronous classes meet once a week, virtually, from 5:30–9:30 p.m.
+CST.

-In addition to these nine-week courses, students have the option to participate in one week-long residency for skills-intensive courses.
-When this option is offered, details are provided sixth months in advance to facilitate proper planning.
+In addition to these nine-week courses, students have the option to participate in one week-long residency for skills-intensive courses; to facilitate proper planning, details are provided sixth months in advance.
 During this intensive, students work to develop and practice skills needed for both individual and group counseling.
+It is possible to complete the program without a residency as this same coursework is available in the regular synchronous online format.

 Each student enrolled in the Online Counseling Program is assigned a faculty advisor.
-Ae advisors are full-time faculty and have knowledge of licensing requirements in various states.
-Students work with their advisor to research the licensing requirements of their individual state and develop a program of study that will ensure they are well prepared upon graduation.
+Advisors are full-time faculty and have knowledge of licensing requirements in various states.
+Students must work with their academic advisor to ensure that their program plan fulfills all education requirements for licensure in their respective state.

 South Carolina campuses - Columbia Myrtle Beach